 People are reading—and sending pitches—from around the world.
 Squier recalls how one customer bought Graphic Medicine Manifesto for a brother with incurable throat and jaw cancer: “[His brother] had basically all the treatment he could have, but was now just trying to find a way to live with the situation.
 And he was blown away by the possibility to express what he was really feeling and not able to get out yet.”

-In addition to teaching their classes and editing these books, Squier and Green organize an annual global conference on graphic medicine.
+Squier and Green are also part of an international committee that organizes an annual global conference on graphic medicine.
 Says Green: “We’ve brought together communities of artists and scholars and physicians and teachers and patients, all around this common interest in comics in medicine.”

 In the Jan./Feb. issue, we asked readers to share memories of the mail they received in college.
 The feedback was many more letters than we were able to publish in “Sent With Love.”
 Here are just a few more memories (and mementos) about campus mail.